 ‘The flow battery demonstrates the daring needed to accelerate the energy transition in Rotterdam’

 The future of hydrogen lies in Rotterdam.
-Because that is precisely where Hydro Generation sees and seizes opportunities to make history.
+Because that is precisely where the Hydro Generation sees and seizes opportunities to make history.
 The Hydro Generation is a group of pioneers who see Rotterdam as the place to achieve innovative CO2-neutral solutions.
 Willem-Jan van Dijk from Elestor and Mischa Lauret from Vopak are together aiming their sights on large-scale, cost-saving storage of sustainable energy with a flow battery based on hydrogen and bromine.

 Elestor and Vopak